• Skip to primary navigation

 Frozen corn and peas - Feel free to add/replace with frozen veggies of your choice such as mirepoix.
 The key is the size - you don't want them to be bigger than a large pea.

-Arrowroot powder - You can use cornstarch instead, in the same quantity.
+Arrowroot powder – This soup uses arrowroot powder instead of cornstarch as the thickener.
+You can use cornstarch in a 1:1 substitution for the same effect.

 Eggs - Keep your eggs at room temperature, don't use them straight from the fridge.